Deformations of representations of fundamental groups of complex varieties: Application to the deformation theory of representations of fundamental groups

-If $\mathbb{V}$ is defined over the field $\kk$ ($\kk\subset\RR$ or $\kk=\CC$) and either: $X$ is compact, or $X$ is one-dimensional, or $\mathbb{V}$ is a pure VHS with trivial monodromy at infinity.
-Then this MHS is defined over $\kk$.
-Else, $\mathbb{V}$ has to be defined over $\QQ$ and the MHS we get is defined only over $\CC$. \end{theorem}
+In the algebraic case, we have to prove the independance on the compactification.
+In the quasi-Kähler case, we assume that part of the data is an equivalence class of compactifications of $X$ where $\mathbb{V}$ is admissible and has unipotent monodromy at infinity, where two compactifications are equivalent if they are dominated by a third one; and morphisms are required to extend to the compactifications.
+In both cases, the condition of unipotent monodromy at infinity is independent on the compactification.

-\begin{proof} First, if $\rho$ is the monodromy of a VMHS $\mathbb{V}$ over $X$, then $\ad(\rho)\subset\End(\mathbb{V})$ is again the monodromy of a VMHS by linear algebra.
-It is graded-polarizable if $\rho$ is, and it is again admissible if $\rho$ is (\cite[Appendix]{SteenbrinkZucker}), and of course it is defined over the same base field.
+\begin{proof}[Proof of Theorem~\ref{theorem:MHS-functorial}] Consider a compactification $X\subset\overline{X}$ by a divisor with normal crossings, and such that $\mathbb{V}$ has unipotent monodromy around $D$.

-Thus by the constructions of this article, given a compactification $X\subset \overline{X}$ into a compact Kähler manifold, we get in all the listed cases first a MHC of sheaves, then a MHC $L$ by applying $R_\TW(\overline{X},-)$, that computes the cohomology of $X$ with local coefficients in $\ad(\rho)$ and that is lax symmetric monoidal in $\ad(\rho)$.
-It is defined over $\kk$ for the first listed cases when we can do this without mixed Hodge modules, else only the part over $\CC$ is proven to be lax symmetric monoidal.
-Then $L$ has an induced structure of Lie algebra coming from the Lie bracket on $\ad(\rho)$.
-This is the mixed Hodge diagram required for Theorem~\ref{theorem:main-construction-previous-work}.
+If $\rho$ is the monodromy of the VMHS $\mathbb{V}$ over $X$, then $\ad_\rho\subset\End(\mathbb{V})$ is again the monodromy of a VMHS by linear algebra.
+It is again admissible if $\rho$ is (\cite[Appendix]{SteenbrinkZucker}) and has again unipotent monodromy.